Nova4334/Buildmode/README.md

 # Buildmode
-A build-mode plugin for TShock
+A build-mode plugin for TShock, by nyan-ko & Nova4334

 ## Features: